-Local Tip: Vacation in the villas of Portofino for a taste of the high life.
-But for a selection of budget friendly accommodation options, opt for nearby Santa Maria Ligure or Camogli as a home base.
-Alternatively, consider visiting Portofino on a day trip via rail from Genoa.
+Local Tip: Vacation in the villas of Portofino for elegance.
+Consider nearby Santa Maria Ligure or Camogli for a down-to-earth base.
+Alternately, visit Portofino on a day trip via rail from Genoa.

-The Medieval fishing village of Riomaggiore is situated amid a series of dramatic cliff faces and rocky coves.
-Making up part of the Italian Riviera, this stretch of the Italian coast has undergone some major development since its discovery by travelers.
-Yet still, the Riviera manages to retain its vibrant character and draw in the crowds.
-Riomaggiore is the most easterly of five fishing communities as part of Cinque Terre, a region steeped in history and old world charm.
-Climb the village’s rocky outcrop for a postcard perfect snapshot of its multihued facades, seemingly stacked on top of each other as they scale the steep cliffside walls.
-Remain in the village to experience its gentler vibes as the warm glowing hues of sunset transform into the dark of the night.
+The Medieval fishing village of Riomaggiore is situated on a series of dramatic cliffs and rocky coves.
+Part of the Italian Riviera, this slice of coastline has undergone some major development since travelers discovered it.
+Still, it has a vibrant personality.
+Riomaggiore is the most easterly of five fishing communities that make up Cinque Terre, five towns steeped in history and charm.
+Climb the village’s rocky outcrop.
+You’ll have a terrific view of multi-colored buildings that look like precariously stacked blocks teetering on larger blocks.
+Stay in the village to experience its gentler vibe during the warm glow of sunset.

-Local Tip: Ride the Cinque Terre Express to access the region’s other four villages of Monterosso, Vernazza, Corniglia and Manarola.
+Local Tip: Ride the Cinque Terre Express to access the region’s four other villages of Monterosso, Vernazza, Corniglia and Manarola.
 Cinque Terre is a day’s drive from much of southern Italy.

-Even with the absence of soft golden beaches characteristic of Italy’s other coastal towns, Sorrento has established itself as a favourite seaside resort.
-Towering above the Bay of Naples and embracing the Sorrentine Peninsula is the Lattari Mountain range, boasting a series of hikes that offer dramatic views over the Bay.
-It’s the town’s extraordinary landscape of rocky peaks met seamlessly by the tranquil sea that compensate for the lack of sunbathing opportunities.
-Beyond Sorrento’s elegantly cafe lined Piazza Tasso, the town’s fashionable main square for people watching, are streets lined with little shops offering lacework and ceramics, which are famously produced here.
-Bordered by the rustic Italian countryside to the south, the Amalfi Coast to the east, and historic Pompeii to the north, the inspiring location of Sorrento is a springboard for a dozen other getaways.
+Even with the absence of soft, golden beaches characteristic of Italy’s coast, Sorrento is a favored seaside town.
+Towering above is the Lattari Mountain Range with a series of hikes, offering dramatic views over the Bay.
+Beyond Sorrento’s elegant, café-lined Piazza Tasso, are streets lined with little shops with local lacework and ceramics.
+Bordered by the rustic Italian countryside to the south, the Amalfi Coast to the east, and historic Pompeii to the north, the inspiring location of Sorrento is a springboard for a dozen getaways.

-Local Tip: Travel Sorrento in the springtime to witness the town painted in vivid colours of its jasmine and orange blossoms in full bloom.
+Local Tip: Travel Sorrento in the springtime to see the town painted in vivid colors of jasmine and orange blossoms in full bloom.
 From there, it’s an easy boat ride to Capri or a guided tour to Pompeii.
 Limoncello is served with meals as frequently as water.
 Enjoy!

-Positano is an enclave of charming pastel hued abodes amid the Amalfi Coast.
-This portion of Italy’s winding coastline has claimed its fame as the nation’s most picturesque.
-This coastal town consists of one major thoroughfare, lined with chic boutiques, fine hotels and celebrated restaurants.
-Overrun by holidaymakers during the warm summer months, Positano can admittedly feel like a resort.
-But venture beyond the main road and into its colourful network of steep side streets and discover the charm of everyday life.
-A region esteemed for its hiking, embark on the Path of the Gods, a scenic cliffside trail that winds above Positano’s dazzling turquoise sea.
+Positano is an enclave of pastel-hued homes on the Amalfi Coast.
+This portion of Italy’s winding coastline is considered by many to be the most picturesque.
+There is one major road, lined with chic boutiques, fine hotels, and renowned restaurants.
+During warm, summer months, the town feels like a large resort.
+Go beyond the main road into a network of steep side streets, and you’ll discover the beauty of everyday life.
+Hike “The Path of the Gods,” a scenic cliffside trail that winds above Positano’s dazzling turquoise sea.
+The views are extraordinary.

-Local Tip: Opt to sunbathe on the more intimate pebbled Fornillo Beach instead of the town’s main Spiaggia Grande to escape the crowds.
+Local Tip: Sunbathe on the more intimate pebbled Fornillo Beach instead of the town’s main Spiaggia Grande to escape the crowds.

-Local Tip: Travel south of Cagliari and try windsurfing at Santa Margherita di Pula, a local favourite locale for its optimal wave and wind conditions.
+Local Tip: Travel south of Cagliari and try windsurfing at Santa Margherita di Pula, a local favorite with optimum wave and wind conditions.